What Does POD Stand For? Proof of Delivery, Pay on Demand, and More Explained

 How Proof of Delivery Fits into the Order-to-Cash Lifecycle

 The order-to-cash process spans order capture, fulfillment, invoicing, payment, and reconciliation.
-Proof of Delivery sits at a critical inflection point where operational execution transitions into financial realization.
+Proof of Delivery serves as the bridge between physical fulfillment and financial execution.

 Order Fulfillment Confirmation